carbon-language/carbon-lang/docs/design/tuples.md

 Assert(Max(1, 3, 2) == 3);
 ```

-We also allow this to be passed things with dynamic lengths, avoiding the need
+We also allow types that support dynamic lengths, avoiding the need
 to instantiate a different version of the function for each number of arguments:

 ```